Best Carp Bait: How and When to Use

 Fake maggots are artificial worms made of soft plastic, designed to look like real worms.
 They often come in different colors and sizes.

-Fake maggots are beneficial because they provide a long-lasting bait that can be used multiple times.
+Fake maggots are beneficial because they provide a long-lasting bait that can be reused.
 At the same time, they attract Carp in the same way as real worms.
 They are an excellent alternative when real worms are not at hand.

 Rubber Pellets